 \section{Preliminaries}

-The following observations are immediate. \begin{observation} Let $G$ be a graph of order $n\geq 2$ containing at least one full vertex.
-Then $PC(G)=n$. \end{observation} \begin{observation} For all complete multipartite graphs $G$ of order $n\geq 2$ we have $PC(G)=n$. \end{observation} \begin{lemma} Let $G$ be a graph of order $n$ with $\delta(G)=1$.
+The following observations are immediate. \begin{observation} If $G$ is a graph of order $n\geq 2$ with at least one full vertex, then $PC(G)=n$. \end{observation} \begin{observation} If $G$ is a complete multipartite graph of order $n$, then $PC(G)=n$. \end{observation} \begin{lemma} Let $G$ be a graph of order $n$ with $\delta(G)=1$.
 Further, let $x$ be a vertex of degree $1$, and let $y$ be the support vertex of $x$.
-Then $PC(G)=n$ if and only if $y$ is a full vertex. \end{lemma}
+Then, $PC(G)=n$ if and only if $y$ is a full vertex. \end{lemma}

 \begin{proof} Let $V(G)=\lbrace x,y,v_1,v_2,\dots ,v_{n-2}\rbrace$.
 If $y$ is a full vertex, then Observation \ref{obs-full} implies that $PC(G)=n$.
 Conversely, assume that $PC(G)=n$.
 Consider the singleton partition $\pi_1 =\lbrace X,Y,V_1,V_2,\dots ,V_{n-2} \rbrace$, where $x\in X$, $y\in Y$, and $v_i \in V_i$, for each $i=1,2,\dots ,n-2$.
 Since $N(x)=\lbrace y\rbrace$, each set in $\pi_1 \setminus \lbrace X,Y\rbrace$ must have a $pc$-partner in $\lbrace X,Y\rbrace$.
 But $X$ can only form a paired coalition with $Y$, since for each $i=1,2,\dots ,n-2$, $G[X \cup V_i]$ has no perfect matching.
 Hence, each set in $\pi_1 \setminus \lbrace X,Y\rbrace$ must form a paired coalition with $Y$.
 Therefore, $y$ is a full vertex. \end{proof}